Magnetostatic modes and criticality in quantum-Ising materials: Dynamic susceptibility of the quantum-Ising model

 where the $p_{mn} = p_m - p_n$ are differences between population factors $p_n = e^{-\beta E_n}/Z_{MF}$.
-A straightforward calculation shows the result for the susceptibility and the RPA mode energy is equivalent to the results given in Eqs. (\ref{eq:omegaperp}) and (\ref{eq:chizz}).
+A straightforward calculation shows the results for the susceptibility, and the RPA mode energy, are equivalent to the results given in Eqs. (\ref{eq:omegaperp}) and (\ref{eq:chizz}).
 The Green function approach is advantageous when dealing with electronuclear systems as it avoids the RPA decoupling of the electronic and nuclear spins inherent in the EOM approach.